 The Physical Education Program offers a variety of courses designed to meet individual needs and interests; however, the underlying purpose in all courses is to promote the concept of fitness and wellness for life.
 All courses will include aerobic exercises and strength training in addition to skills development in the specified sports and/or recreational activities.
 Two semesters of physical education are required for graduation.
+Unless there are unusual exceptions, 9th grade students should enroll in Health and Family Living and either Physical Education 9 or Weight Training 1.
+Likewise, in Grade 10, unless there are unusual exceptions, 10th grade students should enroll in Driver Education and Personal Health and Social Development and either Physical Education 10, Weight Training I, or Weight Training II.
+Any requests for an exception should first be discussed with your counselor.

-DRIVER EDUCATION AND PERSONAL HEALTH & SOCIAL DEVELOPMENT (5240A, 5240B) Grades 9-12, 1st or 2nd Sem., One-half Credit.
+DRIVER EDUCATION AND PERSONAL HEALTH & SOCIAL DEVELOPMENT (5240A, 5240B) Grades 9-12, 1st or 2nd Sem., One half Credit.
 Prerequisite: None

 The Driver Education portion will provide the in-class preparation for behind-the-wheel driver training.
 Personal health and social development fulfills the family life education requirement for grade ten.
 Students should enroll in a semester-long health or physical education course only if they need a semester credit and not a full-year credit to fulfill graduation requirements.
+The completion of the state of Virginia's VADETS online driving course does not carry with it any high school credit.